pbouzakis/spak/doc/app-component.md

 - [Creating components](#creating-components)
 - [What goes inside the index module?](#example-index.js)

-`yep-app` promotes a component based architecture with the `App` object requiring a list of components to register with the application.
+`spak` promotes a component based architecture with the `App` object requiring a list of components to register with the application.
 For more on component based architecture, [see this article](https://msdn.microsoft.com/en-us/library/ee658117.aspx#ComponentBasedStyle).

 The application is provided to all components on startup of the app when calling `App.run`.
 This is done in the main module of your project (The first code run).